kny5/fabacademy_antonio_anaya/docs/assignments/week16.md

 ### Working area

 I've designed this grid to train a pick and place program easily.
+The grid is 5x5 each hole is 25 mm diameter and spaced 15 mm.

 ![](../../images/week16/pieces_01.jpg)

+Cubetes:

 ![](../../images/week16/pieces_02.jpg)

+Suction cups for fixing the laser cut grid:

 ![](../../images/week16/pieces_03.jpg)